openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-counter.md

 A counter component that provides corresponding increment or decrement operations.

-## Child Components
+## Subcomponents

-Can contain child components.
+Can contain subcomponents.

 ## Creating the Component